 The terrain takes on a different character: the rugged sea cliffs disappear, replaced with spruce trees growing to the tideline.
 Berger Bay's wonderful waterfront (photo) provides ample locations to explore.
 See: (Nuka Island Map)

-When exploring the nooks and crannies along the island's western shore, like near Petes Cove (left), the water depth is often less than 10 fathoms with many reefs and rock piles to avoid.
-Keep a close-eye on your depth sounder.
-Nuka Passage is used by small boats as well as offshore vessels to escape foul weather when traveling the Kenai outer coast
+When exploring the nooks and crannies along the island's western shore, like near Petes Cove (left), keep a close-eye on your depth sounder, the water depth is often less than 10 fathoms with many reefs and rock piles to avoid.